JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-export.md

    )
    ```

+5. Specify the missing fields:
-5. In the `url` field, specify the link to your ZIP archive with the XCFramework.
+   * In the `url` field, specify the link to your ZIP archive with the XCFramework.
+   * In the `checksum` field, specify the checksum calculated for the ZIP file earlier.

 6. [Recommended] To validate the resulting manifest, you can run the following shell command in the directory
    with the `Package.swift` file: